mdavids/rfc/content/draft-davids-forsalereg-05.md

 _for-sale.example.com.
 IN CNAME _for-sale.example.org.
 ~~~

-In any case the CNAME **SHOULD NOT** point to the zone apex, because usually
-this is the place where several other (TXT) RR types are placed, which is not beneficial to clarity.

 ## Placement of node name

-The "\_for-sale" leaf node name **MAY** be placed on the top level domain, or any domain directly below.
+The "\_for-sale" leaf node name **MAY** be placed on the top level domain, or any domain directly below, with the exception of the .arpa infrastructure top-level domain.

 It **MAY** also be placed at a lower level, but only when that level is mentioned in the Public Suffix List [@PSL].

 Any other placement of the record **MUST NOT** be regarded as a signal that the domain above it is for sale.